uwblueprint/recruitment-platform/docs/interview-assessment-feature-plan.md

 1. **Score submission** (Scores page → Submitted state)
 2. **Interview notes upload** (Notes page) — PDF only, with replace + delete behavior

-We'll work on a single feature branch (`feat/interview-assessment`) and open two PRs into it (one per E2E feature), then a final PR from the feature branch into `main`.
+Both contributors will work directly on a single shared feature branch (`feat/interview-assessment`), then open one PR from that branch into `main` when both E2E features are done.

 ---